 - 2 cups diced potatoes (I used baby golden, some left whole, others cut in half)

 - 1/2 small head of cabbage, shredded (optional)

 - 3/4 to 1 cup fresh sauerkraut after it has been rinsed and squeezed dry

 - 1, 10.5 can chicken stock

 - 2, 10.5 cans water or more to just cover meat

 Rinse the spare ribs.
 Pat dry.
 Using a sharp paring knife, make a slit under the silver skin on the backside of ribs.
 Grab and rip it off.
 Cut ribs into 2-rib sections.
 Set aside.

 Place onion, carrots, potatoes, celery, garlic, cabbage (if using) and sauerkraut in bottom of Instant Pot.
-Throw in caraway and fennel seed.
+Throw in caraway, fennel and all spice.
 Mix.
 Salt and pepper to taste.

 Arrange pork ribs on top of vegetable mixture.
 Salt and pepper to taste.

 Slowly add beef broth and chicken stock against the side of the pot.
 Pour in water, about two cans or so, just until it comes up to the pork or the 10-cup mark.